Your Cape Code Property Looks Better with Colorful Nature

 Leave a space between the exterior wall and the plants that is at least two to five feet wide.
 Damage to foundation walls and cedar shakes is possible if plants and their roots or moisture from irrigation can infiltrate the structural components.

 Most standard homeowners’s insurance policies do not cover inundating caused by extreme weather conditions such as spring thaw or extrapolated inundating that originates from outside your home.
-Even backed-up sewers are not covered on most plans unless you pay extra for this coverage.Homeowner’s insurance flood coverage for business owners
+Even backed-up sewers are not covered on most plans unless you pay extra for this coverage.Homeowner’s insurance flood coverage for property owners

-Age of construct( s)
+Age of structure( s)

 Number of floors